-- A Culture of Respect: Students are expected to follow the direction of the instructor, to be in the classroom or sign-in to the on-line session on time, and to participate with integrity in all class activities, in order to maintain a culture of respect for all participants in the class.
+- A culture of respect: Students are expected to follow the direction of the instructor, to be in the classroom or sign-in to the on-line session on time, and to participate with integrity in all class activities, in order to maintain a culture of respect for all participants in the class.
 In virtual mode, this means that students will remain muted until called on to speak and allow those speaking to complete their statement without interruption.
 Likewise, students will monitor the length of their statements so that as many persons as possible may have the opportunity to speak and be heard.
-All participants, both students and instructors, will respect and use the chosen gender identity of each person, but all are expected to respond to errors in usage with a spirit of generosity and compassion. - Commitment to Maintaining Expansive Space: In recognition of diversity in all aspects of human identity all participants in the classroom, both students and instructors are to engage each other the professors, other instructors, teaching assistants and fellow classmates - as colleagues; to develop and maintain a spirit of collaboration within the classroom; and to receive all material with respect for the author.
-Participation in group and class activities must consider the right of every student to be heard equally.

-- Moodle: Students are expected to be familiar with the expanded class schedule, weekly readings and class assignments that have been provided on Moodle.
+All participants, both students and instructor, will respect and use the chosen gender identity of each person. - Commitment to maintaining expansive space: In recognition of diversity in all aspects of human identity all participants in the classroom, both students and instructor are to engage each other the professors, other instructor, teaching assistants and fellow classmates as colleagues; to develop and maintain a spirit of collaboration within the classroom; and to receive all material with respect for the author.
+Participation in group and class activities must consider the right of every student to be heard equally. - Moodle: Students are expected to be familiar with the expanded class schedule, weekly readings and class assignments that have been provided on Moodle.
 Students will be notified in class of additional class readings and assignments as they are posted.
 Where the two sources of information differ, in-class direction overrides the instructions posted on Moodle. - Computer Access: All students are expected to ensure that they have the appropriate hardware and software as well as the internet connectivity to facilitate fully in synchronous class sessions with both audio and video presence.
-Only in emergency situations will students be allowed to participate in online sessions by phone.
-In such cases, both video and audio capabilities should be available and utilized. - Interruptions: During synchronous class sessions, students joining the course digitally are required to locate themselves in areas that facilitate participation without interruption due to outside noise, telephones or other issues.
-During all class sessions, whether in-person or online, students should mute their cellphones and limit outside interruptions. - Accommodations: Special accommodations will be honored as appropriate while ensuring that all the elements of the course are fulfilled.
+Only in emergency situations will

+- students be allowed to participate in online sessions by phone.
+In such cases, both video and audio capabilities should be available and utilized. - Interruptions: During synchronous class sessions, students joining the course digitally are required to locate themselves in areas that facilitate participation without interruption due to outside noise, telephone calls, or other issues.
+During all class sessions, whether inperson or online, students should mute their cellphones and limit outside interruptions. - Accommodations: Special accommodations will be honored as appropriate while ensuring that all the elements of the course are fulfilled.
 Students joining the class digitally are welcome to ask for special accommodation that impacts and negatively affects their physical wellbeing.